27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \omega^4 - \omega^2\left[\frac{f_0^2}{3}\left(a_1^2 + a_2^2 + a_3^2\right) + \frac{8\Phi_0}{3d^2}\left(s_1^2 + s_2^2 + s_3^2\right)\right] = 0.\tag{27.141}\label{eq:thuburn_leads_to_geostrophic_mode} \end{align} \]

-If you use Eq.
-(27.132) to reconstruct the tangential velocity components, thus creating a stationary geostrophic mode.
+If one uses Eq.
+(27.132) to reconstruct the tangential velocity components, a stationary geostrophic mode thus arises.

 On a regular hexagonal lattice with lattice constant $d$, a triangle has area